Approximating the Stationary Probability of a Single State in a Markov chain: Discussion: Understanding Properties of

 where $A$ is the adjacency matrix of the underlying graph, generated according to the configuration model with a power law degree distribution, and $D$ is a diagonal matrix of the out-degrees.
-In every step, there is a probability $\beta$ of returning to the node $x$, and probability $1 - \beta$ of choosing a neighbor at random (according to the configuration model generated graph).
-We choose four different nodes in the graph to be node $x$, and several different values for $\beta$.
-For each combination of $x$ and $\beta$, we consider the number of random walk steps required to estimate $\pi_x$ in the Markov chain corresponding to transition probability matrix $\tilde{P}$.
-This allows us to compare our algorithm with the existing \pagerank~algorithm presented by \citet{Fogaras05} and \citet{Avrachenkov07}.
+In every step, there is a probability $\beta$ of returning to the state $x$, and probability $1 - \beta$ of choosing a neighbor at random (according to the configuration model generated graph).
+We choose several values for $\beta$ and four different states in the graph to be the central state $x$.
+For each combination of $x$ and $\beta$, we sample ten long random walks starting at state $x$ having five million steps each.
+After every ten thousand steps, we compute the current fraction of visits to state $x$ out of the total steps taken thus far.

-Fogaras' algorithm takes geometric length random walk samples on the underlying graph given by matrix $A$, beginning at node $x$.
-Our proposed algorithm samples random walks over $\tilde{P}$ that begin and end at node $x$.
-Sample paths in each of these algorithms can be considered as adjacent contiguous sections of one long sample path over $\tilde{P}$, which contains the full information that each algorithm collects about the graph.
-We would like to minimize the total number of random walk steps taken (across all sample paths of various lengths).

-In the following simulation, we sample ten long random walks starting at node $x$ having five million steps each.
-After every ten thousand steps, we compute the current fraction of visits to node $x$ out of the total steps taken thus far.
 This quantity converges to $\pi_x$ as the length goes to infinity.
-The percentage error between the estimate and the true $\pi_x$ is averaged over all ten samples.
-Then we find the smallest number of steps such that the average error is less than 1\%.
-This is shown in Figure \ref{figure:PageRankBetaA} as a function of $\beta$ for four different chosen nodes $x$.
-The expected return time to node $x$ in each of these settings is shown in Figure \ref{figure:PageRankBetaB}.
-Both figures are shown on log-log scale.